 People that haven’t lived frivolously or carelessly.
 They have just chosen to prioritize differently than us (or have had things like ongoing expensive health needs), and that’s perfectly okay!

-However, I also feel like it’s necessary and important to help dispel the myth that getting out debt is pretty much impossible and that you might as well just get used to living with it!
+However, I also feel like it’s necessary and important to help dispel the myth that getting out of debt is pretty much impossible and that you might as well just get used to living with it!

 I want to give hope to others that are thinking of going against the norm and working at getting out of debt.